cypherstack/moneromixer/README.md

     `MAX_DELAY` seconds.

 ## Wallet management
-  - At the beginning of each session, a new wallet is created.
+  - Each session uses a different wallet.
     - If `USE_SEED_FILE` is true, it restores wallets from a list of mnemonics.
     - If `USE_SEED_FILE` is false, it creates new wallets.
     - If `SAVE_SEEDS_TO_FILE` is true, it saves the mnemonics to a file.
-  - Between sessions (except the last one), it sweeps all funds to the next wallet.
+  - Funds are swept to the next wallet at the end of each session or the sweep address on the last session.

 ## Passwords
-  - Wallets can use a predefined password, no password, or a randomly generated password.
+  - Wallets can use a predefined password or no password.
-  - Random passwords are saved alongside the mnemonics if `USE_RANDOM_PASSWORD` is `true`.

 # Notes

-## Security considerations

-- This script is for testing and prototyping purposes.
-In a production environment, ensure that your RPC endpoints are secured.
-- Be cautious with wallet passwords and mnemonic seeds.
-Do not expose them to insecure environments.

-## Disclaimer

 - Use this script responsibly.
 Excessive churning can contribute to network load.
 - Ensure compliance with Monero's best practices and community guidelines.